MicrosoftDocs/Hololens/hololens/app-deploy-overview.md

 Installing via Provisioning Packages is applicable for:

-* Line of Business / Self-developed (non-public) apps
+* Line of Business / Self-developed (non public) apps
 * Public apps (if offline installer is available)
 * USB side-loading only
 * No auto update (requires manual updates via Provisioning Package)

 ## Install Apps on HoloLens 2 via App Installer

-Using the [App Installer](app-deploy-app-installer.md) users can have an experience that is simple for installing Apps on local devices or sharing an app with someone else who is unfamiliar with other app install methods on HoloLens.
-This can be done without needing to enable Developer Mode or use Device Portal.
-This is a simple method of distributing a built app.
-This method works easily, whether you'd like to deploy your app or you simply want to demo your app to another user with a HoloLens.
+With the [App Installer](app-deploy-app-installer.md), users can have an experience that is simple for either installing Apps on local devices or sharing an app with someone else who is unfamiliar with other app install methods on HoloLens.
+This method does not need to enable Developer Mode or use Device Portal.
+It is a simple method of distributing a built app.
+It also works easily, whether you'd like to deploy your app or you simply want to demo your app to another user with a HoloLens.

 Installing via App Installer is applicable for:

-* Line of Business / Self-developed (non-public) apps
+* Line of Business / Self-developed (non public) apps
 * Side-load only
-* Does not require Developer mode or Device portal
+* Doesn't require Developer mode or Device portal
 * Easy for end user to install